 4. On-Campus Housing

-We encourage all exchange students to live on campus, as it is a great way to meet people and to be provided with furnished accommodation.
+We encourage exchange students to live on campus.
+It's a great way to meet people, not to mention the provided with furnished accommodation.
 Almost all exchange students elect to live on campus.

 Housing at UMD is consists of dormitories (dorms) and apartments.
 Students living in the dorms are required to purchase a meal plan for the UMD Dining Center.
-If you are not in the dorms, you can still purchase meals at the UMD Dining Center or at on-campus eateries if you wish.
+If you are not in the dorms, you can still purchase meals via Dining Services.

-Apartments offer shared cooking and toilet/shower facilities.
+Apartments offer cooking and toilet/shower facilities that you share with 3 other UMD students.
 These are recommended for a more independent living arrangement that allows you to cook for yourself.
-Note: if you choose any apartment other than Oakland A you will need to move out during winter break.

 Residence halls —also known as dormitories (or dorms), offer shared rooms with no cooking facilities or toilet/shower facilities in the room.
 Instead, you share a toilet/shower facility with the rest of the floor.
 The residence halls are connected to the university which allows students to move from their room to their classes without going outside.
-This is an advantage in the winter time!
-For students staying for the full academic year, Vermillion Hall (male-identified only) and Burntside Hall (female-identified only) are the only residence halls that allow students to stay over winter break.
-(Most first year college students live in dormitories.)
+This is an advantage in the wintertime!

-You may live off campus if you choose, but our office doesn’t provide support or guidance.
+You may live off-campus if you choose, but our office doesn’t provide support or guidance.
 Housing options can be found via UMD’s website for off-campus housing.
-Once you have secured housing, notify us of your off-campus address.
-Make sure to indicate you will live off campus on your application.
+Once you have secured housing, notify our office of your off-campus address.
+Make sure to indicate you will live off-campus on your application.